surniaulula/wpsso/readme.txt

 * A "Social Settings" metabox for Post, Page, custom post type, user profile, and taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
 * Support for embedded videos in content text ("iframe" and "object" HTML markup).
 * Additional Open Graph / Rich Pin meta tags for videos and e-commerce products.
-* Additional Twitter Card meta tags:
-	* [Player Card](https://dev.twitter.com/cards/types/player) &mdash; An embedded video from Slideshare, Vimeo, Wistia, and/or Youtube.
+* Twitter [Player Card](https://dev.twitter.com/cards/types/player) markup for embedded videos from Slideshare, Vimeo, Wistia, and/or Youtube.
-* Configurable user profile contact field names and labels.
+* Configurable user profile contact field names and labels for customized theme / SEO plugin integration.
-* Include or exclude specific Google / SEO, Open Graph, Twitter Card, and Schema meta tags.
+* Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags from webpage headers.
 * **Integrates with 3rd party plugins and services for additional image, video, product, and content information** (see [About Pro Modules](http://wpsso.com/codex/plugins/wpsso/notes/modules/) and [Integration Notes](http://wpsso.com/codex/plugins/wpsso/installation/integration/) for details).
 The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.
 	* Supported 3rd Party Plugins
 		* All in One SEO Pack